 Nonetheless, we believe in transparency.
 As such, we’re happy to share the average cost of breast augmentation by Dr. Tattelbaum.
-The average all-inclusive cost (no hidden fees like anesthesia or facility fees) for a standard augmentation procedure is $6,900.
+The average all-inclusive cost for a standard augmentation procedure is $6,900, with no hidden anesthesia or facility fees.

-Most patients desire breast augmentation in Maryland for aesthetic reasons, as they may be unhappy or self-conscious about the size of their natural breasts.
-A small number of patients require augmentation to rebuild the breast following medical treatment, pregnancy, or weight loss.
+Most breast augmentation patients are unhappy or self-conscious about the size of their natural breasts.
+A small number of patients require implants to rebuild the breast following medical treatment, pregnancy, or weight loss.

 - Think about your desired shape and size